Are lab diamonds, real diamonds? YES! Are lab diamonds worth anything? YES!

-There has been a lot of debate regarding what a lab-crafted (also known as lab-created) diamond is and if it’s a “real” diamond.
+There has been a lot of debate regarding what a lab grown (also known as lab-created) diamond is and if it’s a “real” diamond.

 Let’s dive into what sets these stones apart (or doesn’t) from naturally-mined diamonds.
 Of course, it’s a personal preference, but we don’t think lab grown diamonds are a fad, in fact, we think they’re here for the long haul.
 They are becoming an increasingly popular choice for promise rings and wedding bands. .
 Here are some of the facts so you can decide what’s best for you!

 The main difference between a lab grown diamond and a naturally-mined diamond is simply the way it is created.
 A mined diamond is formed naturally deep beneath the Earth’s crust where temperatures and pressures are very high.
 These diamonds can only be mined when rare volcanoes erupt and bring them close to the surface.

 We imitate that same process in our lab using a High-Pressure High Temperature (HPHT) or Chemical Vapor Deposition (CVD) process.
 What starts as a diamond seed— a minuscule slice of a diamond— blossoms into a large, rough diamond as carbon atoms grow around it.
 These elegant pieces are grown in certified labs that use very limited energy and emit next to no emissions.

 DIAMONDS FROM THE LAB

 - Lab grown diamonds usually cost about 30% less than natural diamonds of similar size & quality.

 - The grown diamond process duplicates what occurs naturally- making it impossible for the human eye to identify the difference of lab-grown or earth mined.

 - They are certified & graded to the same standards as mined diamonds.